braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/export_braze_data/message_archiving.md

   "message_variation_id": MessageVariationId, // may not be available, "attachments": Array of JSON Objects containing 'bytes' and 'file_name', // may not be available "user_id": String,
-  "campaign_name": String, // will only be available if the message is from a Campaign "canvas_name": String, // will only be available if the message is a from Canvas "canvas_step_name": String // will only be available if the message is from a Canvas }
+  "campaign_name": String, // will only be available if the message is from a campaign "canvas_name": String, // will only be available if the message is a from Canvas "canvas_step_name": String // will only be available if the message is from a Canvas }